 The Guarantor expressly accepts the amounts calculated pursuant to and in conformity with the rules of the Indenture.

-Debts of Trustee

-If any moneys become payable by the Guarantor under this guarantee, Trustee shall not (except in the event of the liquidation of Trustee) so long as any such moneys remain unpaid, pay any moneys for the time being due from Trustee to the Guarantor. made

-EXPENSES
+[NOTE: this provision is not applicable.
+The Trustee won’t have any obligation to pay the Guarantor/the Issuer in any event under the terms of the indenture.]EXPENSES

-All reasonable expenses, indirect tax, duties and contributions whatsoever, present or future, that may accrue as a result of the formalisation, public raising, enforcement, fulfilment and termination of this first demand guarantee shall be payable by the Guarantor.
+All reasonable expenses, indirect tax, duties and contributions whatsoever, present or future, that may accrue as a result of the formalisation, public raising, enforcement, fulfilment and termination of this first demand Guarantee shall be payable by the Guarantor.

 ASSIGNMENT